 No past-due minimum payments while in the Fingerhut FreshStart program

-As long as you avoid the negatives, you should have a good chance of Fingerhut Credit Account approval.
+As long as you avoid the negatives, you should have a good chance of Fingerhut Credit Card approval.
 And the best part about the process is if you’re not qualified for the card, Fingerhut might instead enroll you in their FreshStart program.

 With this program, you’ll be able to make a Fingerhut purchase between $50 and the spending limit they give you.
 You must make a down payment of at least $50 toward the balance, and then pay off the rest in the time limit they specify after (usually a few months).
-After you finish paying the balance off, as long as you weren’t late with any payments, you’ll graduate to the regular Fingerhut Credit Account.
+After you finish paying the balance off, as long as you weren’t late with any payments, you’ll graduate to the regular Fingerhut Credit Card.
 The FreshStart program doesn’t report to the credit bureaus, but the regular account you’ll get afterward does.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.